Oriented Borel-Moore homologies of toric varieties: Introduction

-In the section \fref{UnivCoeffSec} we prove the universal coefficient theorem for the operational cohomology rings $\op B^*(X_\Delta)$ when $X_\Delta$ is a complete toric variety.
-Here we need to assume that $B_*$ has slightly stronger properties than those of an oriented Borel-Moore homology theory, namely, $B_*$ must come with refined l.c.i. pullbacks.
-This is needed for the construction of the operational cohomology rings. \begin{thm*} Let $X_\Delta$ be a complete toric variety, and $B_*$ an refined oriented Borel-Moore homology theory.
-Now there is a canonical identification
+In Section \fref{UnivCoeffSec} we prove the universal coefficient theorem for the operational cohomology rings $\op B^*(X_\Delta)$ when $X_\Delta$ is a complete toric variety.
+Here we need to assume that $B_*$ has slightly stronger properties than those of an oriented Borel--Moore homology theory, namely, $B_*$ must come with refined l.c.i. pullbacks.
+This is needed for the construction of the operational cohomology rings. \begin{thm*} Let $X_\Delta$ be a complete toric variety, and $B_*$ an refined oriented Borel--Moore homology theory satisfying localization and descent.
+Then there is a canonical identification

 \end{thm*} Notice how, much like in the Künneth formula, we are taking the $\Hom$ over the coefficient ring of the theory.
-Again, interesting examples where this result holds are $\ch_*^T$, $\Omega_*$ and $\Omega_*^T$.
+Again, interesting examples where this result holds are $\ch_*^G$, $\Omega_*$ and $\Omega_*^G$.